TZ-fn/SocialNewsApp/README.md

 # Social News App
 This is a project from ["The JavaScipt Way"](https://github.com/bpesquet/thejsway) book by Baptiste Pesquet.
 It is a simple program for adding and managing links ([source](https://github.com/bpesquet/thejsway/blob/master/manuscript/chapter19.md)).
+Links, are stored on server and then send by fetch requests.
+I used HTML, CSS, JavaScript, Node.js with Express framework and had modified the original app.
+You can find live app [here](https://github.com/).